pleabargain/gpt4-structured-reporting/README.md

 # Radiology Report Structuring with GPT-4

 This repository demonstrates how radiology reports can be structured using OpenAI's GPT-4.
 It includes example notebooks, a demo Flask app, and sample reports.
-The main goal is to demonstrate how large language models can be stratecially propmpted to perform complex tasks in information extraction and structuring of complex text data.
+The main goal is to demonstrate how large language models can be stratecially prompted to perform complex tasks in information extraction and structuring of complex text data.

 ## Repository Structure: